yard

 Perennial borders want a calmer approach.
 A yearly layer around clumps of daylily fans or hosta clumps feeds slowly and improves soil so you are not disturbing roots all the time.

 Containers are a bit different.
-Mix 10 to 25 percent finished compost into fresh potting mix for window boxes, herb pots, or geranium planters instead of filling the whole pot with compost.
+Mix 10 to 25 percent finished compost into fresh potting mix for window boxes, herb pots, or annual planters instead of filling the whole pot with compost.

 Straight compost in pots holds too much water and compacts, especially in small containers.